boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

 ---
 layout: post
-title:  Embedded SDK v3.3.40 PHP with javascript Sample | Bold BI Docs
+title: Embedding Analytics with PHP and JavaScript | Bold BI Docs
-description: Explore the JavaScript-based embedding with PHP sample,which has been supported by Bold BI since v3.3.40.
+description: Learn how to embed an analytics dashboard with ASP.NET Core and JavaScript application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
 ---